EjuluWilson/webDevBootCamp/notes.md

 ### Z-index (Stacking Context)
 - Think of it like the z axis coming out of the screen.
 The highert the z-axis value, the more top/ outer the element is the `default value is 0`.
 Values can be negative as well.

+## CSS `display` Property

+- **Block** (default): Each element starts on a new line and extends across the full available width.
+- **Inline**: Elements line up one after another horizontally, like words in a sentence.
+They only take up as much space as their content needs.
+- **Inline-Block**: Combines features of both inline and block.
+Elements line up horizontally but you can set their width and height.
+- **None**: Completely hides the element, making it invisible and unclickable.